• /

 • Log inStart now

-The infrastructure monitoring agent for Linux supports container environments by default.
-If you're running a container OS or have restrictions that require deploying the agent as a container, you can run a containerized version of our infrastructure monitoring agent.
+The infrastructure agent for Linux supports container environments by default.
+If you're running a container OS or have restrictions that require deploying the agent as a container, you can run a containerized version of our infrastructure agent.
 This can monitor metrics for the container itself, as well as the underlying host.

 Using the custom (recommended) or basic setup allows the infrastructure agent to run inside a container environment.
 A host can only run one instance of the agent at a time, whether that's the containerized agent or the non-containerized version.